ahmed-el-khoribi/namaa-solutions/README.md

     SCOUT_DRIVER=database

+7. Model Caching is applied on "Article" Model, to enable it on any other model use the below trait:

+    use GeneaLabs\LaravelModelCaching\Traits\Cachable;

+    use Cachable;

 # System Feature List:
     -   Multi Roles & Permission Based system with fully customizations (Roles are based on routes).